-This includes investments for which no data is available and cash.
+This includes hedging instruments, investments for diversification purposes, investments for which no data is available and cash.
 The sustainability indicators used to measure the achievement of the individual E/S characteristics in "#1 Investments geared towards E/S characteristics" are not systematically applied in "#2 Other".